• Share this on:

 • For more specific information on outsourcing arrangements for the financial industry, check the website of the European Banking Authority.

-General Data Protection Regulation
+General Data Protection Regulation (GDPR)

 Tips:

-What additional requirements do buyers often have?
+What additional requirements and certifications to do buyers often have?

 Security

-Data security is one of the main challenges for IT outsourcing service providers.
+Data security is one of the main challenges for BPO service providers.
 This includes both data protection and recovery systems.
 Many European buyers expect you to implement an information security and management system, especially in industries where security is essential, such as finance and banking, healthcare or mobile applications.
 Although there is no specific legislation on this, the ISO 27000-series contains common standards and guidelines for information security.

 Tips: